sillsdev/khmer-character-specification/specification.md

 ### 8.1.
 Keyboard

 Below is the standard key arrangement approved by the National ICT Development Authority (NiDA).
-There keyboard layout is divided into three layers: (1) the main layer, (2) the Shift layer and (3) the AltGr layer.
+Their keyboard layout is divided into three layers: (1) the main layer, (2) the Shift layer and (3) the AltGr layer.
 A normal press on any key could output the character on the main layer.
 To output the character on Shift layer or AltGr layer, press and hold the Shift or AltGr key and then press any key of the expected character.
 Here is a list of character on each layer:

 (1) the main layer